 The Best Index Option Trading Strategies

-We have already established that index options are far less susceptible to unpredicably volatile behaviour.
+We have already established that index options are far less susceptible to unpredictably volatile behavior.
 This makes them a prime candidate for range trading option strategies.
-There is one certainty about options and that is, that they will eventually expire – and during the last month before expiration their out-of-the-money time value (theta) decreases exponentially.
-If you understand how powerful this factor is, you can craft an almost risk free, low stress, index option trading strategy that just keeps on serving your profits month after month.
+There is one certainty about options and that is, that they will eventually expire – and during the last month before expiration, their out-of-the-money time value (theta) decreases exponentially.
+If you understand how powerful this factor is, you can craft an almost risk-free, low-stress, index option trading strategy that just keeps on serving up profits month after month.